zarf-dev/proposals/0035-feature-flags/README.md

 How will UX be reviewed, and by whom?
 -->

+- One critical pitfall to avoid with feature flags is creating _unexpected_ behavior, both for end users and maintainers.
+  Unclear state about which flags are enabled and not, and with and without defaults.
+We have some solutions below under risks and mitigations on how to account for this.
-- Developer experience (DX) and user experience (UX) are both critical feature flag adoption
+- Developer experience (DX) and user experience (UX) are both critical feature flag adoption.
+- User feedback is key.
+- Rollout considerations, like can we _backport_ flags to previous features so that they can be associated with verions or disabled?

 ## FIXME Design Details
 <!--